Perry5596/Project365/README.md

 ## ✨ What is Project 365?

-Project 365 is a Notion-like planning app that helps you:
+Project 365 is a Notion-like planning web app that helps you:

 - Define a goal (fitness, business, learning, creative, etc.)
 - Timebox it to ≤ 365 days